sdeli/berlin-ionic/feature-definition-doc.md

   - can delete word
   - can search in words
    - searched word is highgighted in result texts, uppercase kept
+   - search state kept until user closes the site, or session storage is done

 ## Settings Page
  - Toggle Dark mode